CollectionPage

 The Erawan Shrine — Standing at Bangkok's Most Sacred Site on New Year's Eve

 Ten meters from the countdown, people are praying.
-Two Bangkoks, shoulder to shoulder — and why it feels familiar.
+Two Bangkoks, shoulder to shoulder.

 Read more →